saulrichardson/solstice/data/cache/Liu_et_al.__2024_/extracted/document.md

 | p y Flu zone IIV4 Fluarix IIV4 ccIIV4 RIV4 n = 122 n = 120 n = 283 n = 198

-Statistical analyses Geometric mean titers (GMTs) at day 0, 1 month and 6 months, geo- metric mean fold rise (GMFR) of antibody titers at 1 month versus day 0, and geometric mean fold reduction of antibody titers at 6 months versus 1 month were calculated per vaccine group.
-“GMT egg cell titer ratio” (ratio = GMT to egg grown vaccine virus or rha gmt to cell- grown vaccine virus or rHA) was calculated to quantify the difference in antibody response to egg- versus corresponding cell propagated vaccine virus for each vaccine group.
+Statistical analyses Geometric mean titers (GMTs) at day 0, 1 month and 6 months, geometric mean fold rise (GMFR) of antibody titers at 1 month versus day 0, and geometric mean fold reduction of antibody titers at 6 months versus 1 month were calculated per vaccine group.
+“GMT egg cell titer ratio” (ratio = GMT to egg grown vaccine virus or rha gmt to cell grown vaccine virus or rHA) was calculated to quantify the difference in antibody response to egg- versus corresponding cell propagated vaccine virus for each vaccine group.
 The proportion of participants

 (HRP) conjugated goat anti human pan immunoglobulin conjugate to detect total binding antibodies.
-ELISA was performed based on pre- viously described procedures 46 47.
+ELISA was performed based on previously described procedures 46 47.
 The ELISA titers were determined as the reciprocal of the highest dilution of serum samples that achieved an optical density (OD) value of 0.2 or greater.
 Sequence analyses All the testing viruses used in this study were sequenced.
 Sequences were analyzed against the sequences of candidate vaccine viruses (CVV) of the study vaccines as deposited in Global Initiative on Sharing Avian Influenza Data (GISAID) database by BioEdit version 7 0 9 0 (Table 1).

 ### serial dilution.
 Antibodies were detected by hors

 0019-2016 viruses were tested in MN as says in year 1 using MDCK-SIAT1 cells using methods as previously described 44.
-In Year 2, egg- and cell- propagated A/Kansas/14/2017 viruses were tested by HI as says using 0.75% guinea pig erythrocytes in the presence of 20 nM oseltamivir.
+In Year 2, egg- and cell propagated A/Kansas/14/2017 viruses were tested by HI as says using 0.75% guinea pig erythrocytes in the presence of 20 nM oseltamivir.
 Enzyme linked immunosorbent assay (ELISA) Twenty percent of participants were selected by random sampling from each vaccine group and age strata (18−44 yrs and 45−64 yrs) in year 1 (n = 144) and year 2 (n = 140), the MN/HI antibody levels of the subset are representative of the whole study populations in year 1 (Fig. S3) and year 2 (Fig. S4).
 These serum samples were tested by ELISA to evaluate the total binding antibodies against 8 recombinant HA proteins (rHA from both egg and cell propagated viruses of each of the 4 vaccine antigens), and 2 rHA stalk proteins (A (H1 N1) pdm09 HA stalk, and A (H3 N2) HA stalk). rHA from egg- and cell A/Michigan/45/2015 (H1 N1) pdm09, rHA head from egg- and cell- A/Singapore/INFIMH-16-0019/2016 (H3 N2), B/ Colorado 06 2017 (B/Victoria), and B/Phuket/3073/2013 (B/Yamagata) were tested with year 1 sera; rHA from egg- A/Brisbane/02/2018 (H1 N1) pdm09 and cell-A/Idaho/7/2018 (H1 N1) pdm09, rHA head from egg- and cell- A/Kansas/14/2017 (H3 N2), egg- and cell- B/Colorado/06/2017 (B/ Victoria), egg- and cell-B/Phuket/3073/2013 (B/Yamagata) were tested with year 2 sera.
 The purified and trim eric recombinant HA proteins were expressed from the baculo virus system using the established procedures 45.
 For ELISA, rHA antigens were coated at 100 ng/well.
 Serum samples were tested at an initial dilution of 1:400 followed by 2 fold

 ### MDCK cells with c